CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 ```
 Save this in to the html folder and load it in to the web browser.
 Click the button.
 What happens?

-## Javascript example 3:Turning on the light
+## Javascript example 3: Turning on the light
 Put the two images from the USB stick into the 'media' folder you created earlier.

 Now make a new text file (or copy the one above) and type this into it: